Seasonal-MC/Johnystar-s-MC-server-documentation/docs/dynmap.md

 ## Players

 You can see all currently online players and where they are on the map.
 This can be useful when you're trying to orient yourself.

+## Troubleshooting

+### Dynmap doesn't show up or something else shows up instead

+Sometimes it can happen that Dynmap refuses to show up or even a weird page with random links shows up instead.
+If this ever happens:

+- make sure that the Minecraft server is running (you can do this by checking that AuthBot is online on Discord)
+- try refreshing the page (even several times)
+- if none of the above works, contact me (Johnystar)